Nicotinate-nucleotide diphosphorylase (carboxylating)

-The 3 substrates of this enzyme are nicotinate D-ribonucleotide, diphosphate, and CO_{2}, whereas its two products are pyridine-2,3-dicarboxylate and 5-phospho-alpha-D-ribose 1-diphosphate.
+The enzyme is named for the reaction in the direction from the nucleotide to quinolinic acid but in the mammalian liver only proceeds in the direction shown, with carbon dioxide and pyrophosphate (PP_{i}) as byproducts.
+This reaction is part of the biosythesis pathway to the coenzyme, nicotinamide adenine dinucleotide, in both plants and animals.

-This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
+This enzyme is a glycosyltransferase, specifically a pentosyltransferase.
 The systematic name of this enzyme class is nicotinate-nucleotide:diphosphate phospho-alpha-D-ribosyltransferase (carboxylating).
 Other names in common use include quinolinate phosphoribosyltransferase (decarboxylating), quinolinic acid phosphoribosyltransferase, QAPRTase, NAD+ pyrophosphorylase, nicotinate mononucleotide pyrophosphorylase (carboxylating), and quinolinic phosphoribosyltransferase.
-This enzyme participates in nicotinate and nicotinamide metabolism.